ZigMa: A DiT-style Zigzag Mamba Diffusion Model: Method

 (a) Sweep-scan: In this approach, we directly flatten the 3D feature $\mathbf{z}$ without considering spatial or temporal continuity.
 It's worth noting that the flattening process follows the computer hierarchy order, meaning that no continuity is preserved in the flattened representation.

-(b) 3D Zigzag: Compared with we formulate the 2D zigzag in previous subsections, we follow the similar design to generalize it to 3D Zigzag to keep the continuity in 2D and 3D simultaneously.
+(b) 3D Zigzag: Compared with the formulation of the 2D zigzag in previous subsections, we follow the similar design to generalize it to 3D Zigzag to keep the continuity in 2D and 3D simultaneously.
 Potentially, the scheme has much more complexity.
 We heuristically list 8 schemes as well.
 However, we empirically find that this scheme will lead to suboptimal optimization.

 (c) Factorized 3D Zigzag = 2D Zigzag + 1D Sweep: To address the suboptimal optimization issue, we propose to factorize the spatial and temporal correlations as separate Mamba blocks.
 The order of their application can be adjusted as desired, for example, "sstt" or "ststst", where "s" represents the spatial-zigzag Mamba and "t" represents the temporal-zigzag Mamba.
 For a 1D temporal sweep, we simply opt for forward and backward scanning, since there is only one dimension on the time axis.